Actor Jonathan Majors avoids jail time, sentenced to counseling for assaulting ex-girlfriend

 The 34-year-old star of “Creed III” and other films had faced up to a year behind bars after he was convicted of misdemeanor assault by a Manhattan jury in December.

-Judge Michael Gaffey sentenced Majors to conditional discharge after noting that both sides in the case agreed the charges did not warrant jail time.
+In court Monday, Judge Michael Gaffey sentenced Majors to conditional discharge after noting that both sides in the case agreed the charges did not warrant jail time, given the actor was a first time offender with no prior criminal record.

 He said Majors must complete a 52-week, in-person batterer’s intervention program in Los Angeles, where the actor lives.
 He also has to continue with the mental health therapy his lawyers say he's been participating in.
 Majors faces a year in jail if found in violation of the terms, which also included a no contact order with his former girlfriend, Grace Jabbari.

+His lawyer, Priya Chaudhry, said the actor did not want to make any public statement that Jabbari could use against him in the civil suit she's filed against the actor.

+Majors, she added, is “committed to growing as a person” and will complete any court-mandated programs “with an open heart” even as he maintains his innocence and plans to appeal.

-“He’s lost his whole career,” she said in court.
+“He’s lost his whole career,” Chaudhry said in court.
 “This has been the most challenging year of his life.”

-Jabbari, fighting back tears, told the court Majors refuses to acknowledge his guilt and remains a danger to those around him.
+But Jabbari, fighting back tears as she addressed the court, said Majors refuses to acknowledge his guilt and remains a danger to those around him.

 “He’s not sorry.
 He has not accepted responsibility, ” she said.
 “He will do this again and he will hurt other women.
 He believes he is above the law.”